Ali-404-Error/Online-Retail-Data-Cleaning/WORKBOOK.md

 # Workbook

 The working Excel workbook used during this stage contains the source data, Power Query outputs, recovery pipeline, manual overrides, suspected variants, and final cleaned output.

+The complete workbook is kept locally and is not included in this repository.
+The original UCI Online Retail dataset used by the workbook is also not redistributed here.

-For GitHub, the repository exposes the Power Query implementation and compact derived result tables rather than committing the full 541,910-row workbook.
+Instead, the repository exposes the Power Query implementation, methodology, and selected derived result tables needed to understand and review the Description Recovery & Validation process.

-The workbook can be retained locally as the working artifact.
+For the dataset source, citation, and licensing information, see **[`DATASET/`](DATASET.md)**.